-Student Name: (Print) Student Signature: Da ate: PARENT/GUARDIAN acknowledge receiving and reviewing the rules, regulations, guidelines and procedures governing my student's participation in the Fine Arts instructional program.
-I also realize that my student consequently - me management and scheduling.
-I hereby give consent titices, and performances for this FBISD Fine Arts program, - • ample for their school, our community, and my family. and rrealize their behavior will be setting the ex ample for their school, our community, and my family.
-Parent/Guardian Name: Parent/Guardian (Print) Signature: Da ate: oignature.
-Home/Cell Phone: ome/Cell Phone: Work Phone: Email: Check below if you would like to be a parent volunteer: • I would be willing to h nelp chaperone events and trips.
-I would be willing to I help in other ways (e.g., uniform fitting, props, painting, s snacks, etc.) PERMISSION TO USE PHOTO OS FOR PROGRAM SOCIAL MEDIA SITES Sometimes we like to feature our student members participating in rehearsals, perform mances, and other for purpose of promoting the program.
-This may include F Instagram and the program we those particular sites. ebsite.
-Signing this will give us your consent to use your s tudent's photo on Parent/Guardian Signature: Date:
+Student Name: (Print) Student Signature: Date: PARENT/GUARDIAN reviewing the rules, regulations, guidelines and proced • Fine Arts instructional program.
+I also realize that my stu · - ne management and scheduling.
+I hereby give consent tices, and performances for this FBISD Fine Arts program · · · · · · · · · · · · · · · · · · · ample for their school, our community, and my family. i, and i realize their behavior will be setting the ex ample for their school, our community, and my family.
+Parent/Guardian Name: Parent/Guardian (Print) Signature: D Date: oignature.
+Home/Cell Phone: Work Phone: Email: Check below if you would like to be a parent volunteer: • I would be willing to h nelp chaperone events and trips.
+I would be willing to I help in other ways (e.g., uniform fitting, props, painting, snacks, etc.) PERMISSION TO USE PHOTO OS FOR PROGRAM SOCIAL MEDIA SITES Sometimes we like to feature our student members participating in rehearsals, perfor rmances, and other for purpose of promoting the program.
+This may include Instagram and the program we those particular sites. ebsite.
+Signing this will give us your consent to use your student's photo on Parent/Guardian Signature: Date :

-EXHIBIT B - Emergency Contact Form
+EXHIBIT C - Emergency Contact Form Band & Dance